 New playing field located on the top mound - $350,000 (fully funded from section 94 contributions)

-The carpark and amenities - May to November 2017
+The carpark and amenities - January - May 2018.

 About Bressington Park

 Bressington Park is a significant park and known as the ‘Gateway Park’.
 Bressington Park provides opportunities for active and passive recreation and links to other significant parks such as Airey Park through the Bay to Bay Cyclepath and Walkway.